marijnh/Eloquent-JavaScript/06_object.md

 prototype or not, the property is added to the object _itself_, which will henceforth have it as its own property.
-If there _is_ a property by the same name in the prototype, this property will no longer affect the object because it is hidden behind the object's own property.
+If there _is_ a property by the same name in the prototype, this property will no longer affect the object, as it is now hidden behind the object's own property.

 ```
 Rabbit.prototype.teeth = "small";